-Inside: If you’ve ever felt stuck in fear or pain, if you’ve spent time hiding or procrastinating on what matters most to you, if you’ve felt despondent about the state of your life or the world, perhaps what could have helped is a dose of fierce self-compassion.
-Fierce self-compassion is about taking action to relieve our suffering or saying “no more” to what is and taking imperfect but purposeful action to bring about change.
+Inside: If you’ve ever felt stuck in fear or pain, if you’ve spent time hiding or procrastinating on what matters most to you, if you’ve felt despondent about the state of your life or the world, learning how to practice fierce self-compassion will help.
 This post includes referral links.

 Fierce self-compassion is what helped me learn to show up to my work and writing through fear.
 It’s what has kept me living and breathing after the death of my child.
 And it’s why I stay open to healing, growing, and becoming in the midst of a messy and beautiful life.

 People who practice self compassion are shown to be more motivated, less afraid to fail, have more self-confidence and a higher degree of self responsibility, are more resilient and better at coping in difficult situations.

 Compassion is a response to someone’s suffering with a desire to help or relieve their suffering.
 When we see someone hurting and offer a hug or a kind word, we demonstrate compassion.
 When we see someone who is hungry or hurting, whether a toddler or a sign-wielding person standing at an intersection, we can offer compassion by feeding them and meeting their need.